Get your 14 day free trial now

-are operators (hereinafter referred to as “we” or “operator”) of the website “www.verso.de” (hereinafter referred to as “website”) as well as the web shop (www.verso.de/en/shop) (hereinafter referred to as “web shop”), through which products (hereinafter also the “platform”) and services (hereinafter also “services”) are offered.
-We are therefore responsible for the collection, processing and use of personal data within the meaning of the German Federal Data Protection Act (BDSG), the German Telemedia Act (TMG) and the EU General Data Protection Regulation (GDPR).
+We are therefore responsible for the collection, processing and use of personal data in this context in accordance with the German Federal Data Protection Act (BDSG), the German Telemedia Act (TMG) and the EU General Data Protection Regulation (GDPR).

-We attach great importance to the principle of data economy already when collecting data.
-We only collect and process personal data if you have given us your consent or if the law permits or requires us to do so.
-In the following, we will explain what information we collect, how we use it, and what rights you have over us in relation to the use of your information:
+The principle of data minimization is of great importance to us even during data collection.
+In addition, we only collect and process personal data if you have given us your consent to do so or if the law expressly permits or requires us to do so.
+In the following, we explain which data we collect, how we use it and what rights you have with regard to the use of your data:

-The term personal data is defined in the BDSG and GDPR.
-It is any information relating to an identified or identifiable natural person (“data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.
-This therefore includes, for example, your civil name, address, telephone number, e-mail address or date of birth.
-Company-related data may also contribute to the identification or identifiability of individuals.
+The term “personal data” is defined in the BDSG and GDPR.
+This is all information relating to an identified or identifiable natural person (“data subject”); a natural person is considered identifiable if they can be identified directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.
+This includes, for example, your civil name, your address, your telephone number, your e-mail address or your date of birth.
+Company-related data can also contribute to the identification or identifiability of persons.
 To this extent, company-related data may also be covered by the scope of the GDPR.

 What personal data do we collect?

 When you visit our website, our servers temporarily store every access in a log file.
-The following data is collected without your intervention and stored until automatic deletion after 31 days at the latest by a computer centre commissioned by us on a server in a member state of the European Union:
+The following data is recorded without any action on your part and stored by a computer center commissioned by us on a server in a member state of the European Union until it is automatically deleted after 31 days at the latest:

 – the name and URL of the requested file,